nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-GCP/index.md

 === "Prerequisites"

     - Technology: Users must be comfortable with using a terminal window.
+Please use the Chrome web browser for setting up and connecting to a GCP virtual machine.

     - Financial: First time GCP users require a valid credit card to set up a GCP billing account.
 New users can sign up for a free 3-month $300 trial during billing account set up.